 Exploring science group

 We aim to cover a broad range of scientific subjects over the course of a year, but no background knowledge is required – just a general interest in science and an inquiring mind.
-You can see the variety of subject matters we have covered by clicking on the 'Our previous activities' link on the right.
+You can see the variety of subject matters we have covered by clicking on the 'Our talks and visits' link on the right.

-For further information, please send an email to the group leader using the button on the right of this page.
+For further information, please send an email to the group contact using the button on the right of this page.

 XXIV, Happy Thought